 Bottom Line

-If you’re going through a divorce, it’s important to make sure you understand how it will impact your taxes.
+If you’re going through a divorce, understand how it will impact your taxes.
 For starters, review your filing status.
 You will not be able to file a joint return if your divorce goes through on or before Dec.
 31. If your divorce wasn’t complete until the start of the new year, it’s still possible to file jointly.
 Alimony can still factor into your AGI, but child support will not.
 If you have any specific tax questions about your divorce, it’s best to work with a tax professional.
+For matters relating to your assets and investments, a financial advisor can help you navigate your accounts and potentially uncover assets your ex may have been keeping from you.

 Tips for Getting Through Tax Season